thymeleaf/thymeleaf-docs/docs/articles/sayhelloagainextendingthymeleafevenmore5minutes.md

 Its arguments have the following meaning:

-  - `originp  the *origin* class to be used for message resolution.
+  - `origin`  the *origin* class to be used for message resolution.
 When calling from a processor, this is normally the processor class itself.
   - `key` the key of the message to be retrieved.
   - `messageParameters` the parameters to be applied to the requested message.